cosmicjs/docs/docs/guides/README.md

 ## Initial Setup
 Before doing any coding, let's set up a Bucket with content using the following steps:
-1. Log in to your [Cosmic account](https://app.cosmicjs.com) and create a new Bucket.
+1. Create or log in to your [Cosmic account](https://app.cosmicjs.com)
-2. Add a new Object Type called `Posts`.
-For brevity, we'll omit adding Metafields to show you the basic steps with just `title` and `content`.
-3. Add a few Objects by clicking "+ Add New Post" and fill out the `title`, `slug`, and `content` fields.
+2. Go to the [Simple Blog](https://www.cosmicjs.com/apps/simple-blog) and click "Select App" to install some demo content into a new Bucket.
+Or you could also start by creating a new Bucket and adding an Object Type titled `Posts` that has the exact slug `posts`.
+And make sure you have added a few Objects or the guides may not work.

-Now we can get into integrating Cosmic content using various development tools.
+Now that we have some demo content, we can integrate Cosmic content using various development tools.

 ## React
 [React](https://reactjs.org/) is a component-based JavaScript library for building user interfaces.